benit8/Database/README.md

 ============
 An OOP, single-header, encapsulation of sqlite3.

-You must obviously install the sqlite3 development library to compile it:
+You must obviously install the sqlite3 development files to compile with it:
 ```
 $ sudo apt-get install sqlite3 libsqlite3-dev
 ```